-All of the downloadable forms below are in Word or pdf format.
-If you are unable to access, print, or use the fillable templates, please contact the IRB for alternatives.
+The downloadable forms below are in Word document or pdf formats.
+If you are unable to access, print, or use these forms, please contact the IRB for alternatives.
 Please proofread and edit all documents carefully before submitting them.
 Spelling, typographical, and grammatical errors are unprofessional, distracting, and can convey unintended meanings.
 Applications may be submitted as email attachments to email@example.com or on paper.
-If submitting on paper, please submit one signed original and one copy of your application, with all attachments including your certificate of NIH or CITI Program training (or equivalent training documentation if approved in advance), on single-sided pages with no staples.
-Some applications may be submitted as email attachments to email@example.com, but it is advisable to check in advance via email.
+If submitting on paper, please submit one signed original plus a copy of your application, with all attachments including your certificate of NIH or CITI Program training (or equivalent training documentation if approved in advance), on single-sided pages with no staples.
+Some applications may be submitted as email attachments to firstname.lastname@example.org, but it is highly advisable to check in advance via email.
 Advisor signoffs, if not otherwise feasible, may be obtained electronically, but check with the IRB first.
-For all questions about these forms, IRB procedures, or related issues, you are welcome and encouraged to contact the IRB before submitting your application.
+For all questions about IRB forms, procedures, or related issues, you are welcome and encouraged to contact the IRB before submitting your application.
 Students in the CGU-SDSU Joint PhD Program in Education must include the JPPE Cover sheet with their application.

 IRB Application, Amendment, Renewal, and Closure Forms

 Most form are available as fillable Word templates or flat pdf files.
 Each form includes embedded instructions.
 The main application form may be downloaded from the link below; the abbreviated form maybe used only for MTURK studies: